Enochmia/object_tracking_drone/README.md

-# object_tracking_drone
+# Object_tracking_drone via AI
-this is repo about object tracking drone
+This is a repo about object tracking drone.

-Of course it is just high school project, So the quality might be bad :)
+Before you use this, this is just normal high school club team project, So don't expect great quality.   :(

-it's a spaghetti code Hahaha
+But We Tried our best! :)

-Anyway feel free to use.
+Anyway feel free to use it.

 ## Library list
-Might not needed this though
+You may not needed though
 - ultralytics
 - opencv
 - numpy
+- pytorch
-- else
+- else <- this is for yolo v1
+  - We tried to use yolov1 for object tracking but for more better performance, we choosed yolov8 from ultralytics

-## Taks Allocation
+## Team

-- drone movement & drone : kingsans, jyk
+- Drone movement : kingsans787(SJ Han), rnjswndyd137(JY Kwon)
-- Object detect AI & Video processing & else : enochmia, kdh, Hiarii23, yj
+- Object detection AI & Video processing & else : Enochmia(DH Lim), kd347(DH Kim), VERFLUCT(SI Park), yj(YJ Yun)

-- Project Manager : Enochmia
+- Project Manager : Enochmia(DH Lim)